-The UT makes use of Pronuntio to send professional newsletters.
-Pronuntio (see www.pronuntio.nl) is a module within the Content Management System WebHare, which is used at the UT for managing websites.
+The UT uses Pronuntio to send mailings & newsletters.
+Pronuntio is a module within the Content Management System WebHare, which is used at the UT for managing websites.
 [For professional marketing activities, other tools are used.]

 The newsletter template is available in two different lay outs: